If for any reason, fees can not be paid by the due date, the following special categories may be used to complete registration.

 Students Using Ontario Student Assistance Program (OSAP) and Other Provincial Student Loan Assistance Programs To Pay Fees

-Students wishing to pay their fees through OSAP must complete the application process including the submission of all supporting documentation before June 30.
-If your OSAP/Government student loan entitlement has been confirmed and is enough to cover your minimum tuition payment your minimum payment is deferred until your funding is available in September.
+Students wishing to pay their fees through OSAP must complete the application process including receipt of all supporting documentation before June 30.
+Loans must be picked up in early September from Student Financial Aid.
+If your OSAP/Government student loan entitlement has been confirmed, the minimum payment is deferred until you pick up your loan in September.
 (Visit the OSAP website at osap.gov.on.ca to confirm your loan entitlement).
 Students are responsible for paying any outstanding balance that is not covered by their loan by the due date.
 Failure to do so will result in a late payment penalty.

 Students applying for OSAP after June 30 will not be granted a fee deferment without penalty based on OSAP and will be expected to pay the minimum payment by the due date on the statement of account.
 Failure to make payment by the due date will result in a late payment penalty.